Cuomo to hospitals: Use the vaccine or lose it

 Over the past week, the net daily growth of COVID-19 patients hospitalized and the daily number of COVID-19 hospital admissions (both a seven day average) were at a higher rate than the week after thanksgiving.
 For example, the daily COVID-19 admissions seven-day average the week after thanksgiving was 699.
 Now, it's 899.

-The governor again warned that shutdown can and will happen if rates continue to increase.
+The governor again warned that a shutdown can and will happen if rates continue to increase.

-"So if you don't want that, then don't bemoan reality, do something about it," the governor said.
+"So if you don't want that, then don't bemoan reality, do something about it," Cuomo said.

+The state has also updated its guidance for schools in counties where the virus is spreading rapidly.
+For counties that have a positive test rate of over 9 percent, students can be in school as long as testing in schools shows a rate lower than the community’s average.

+Additionally, COVID-19 has continued to spread and rates have remained high in many parts of New York State, including the Finger Lakes and Mohawk Valley.